 A fine day for my 5th time up on the Brecon Beacons.

 Clear and sunny but gusts of about 45mph out on the tops.

 Covered.
 Corn Du - Pen Y Fan - Cribyn - Fan Y Big.
 Then down south in the valley to the Neuadd Reservoir.
 After a nice snack break at the dam we then head back up on to the west ridge.

 Return via.
 Twyn Mwyalchod Trig Point - Graig Fan Ddu - Craig Gwaun Taf and Bwlch Duwynt.

 Complete route done in 7.5hours including stopping breaks.

 I have only ventured to this part of Wales to climb once, and did all four, must do something about it though.
-I remember caving somewhere around there too but not to sure where, got completely stuck in a keyhole.
+I remember caving there too but not too sure where.